Snaefellsnes peninsula in Iceland

 The Most Romantic Places in Iceland

 What are the most romantic and beautiful places in Iceland?
 Are you looking for a little love nest for you and your partner?
 Perhaps you want to propose in a unique destination?
-If love is in the air and you're looking for some romance, then here are our top destinations for intimacy in Iceland.
+If you're looking for a special ambiance, then here are the top romantic destinations in Iceland.

-Obviously, if you want to be on your own then you should rent a car and drive yourself to these locations—but it can also be fun to go on a tour (and in some cases necessary!)
+These stunning locations bring an air of romance to your trip.
+If you want to be on your own, then you should rent a car and drive yourself to these locations, but it can also be fun to go on a tour (and in some cases necessary!)

 Thorsmork Valley